You can eat pretty well in my adopted home town, which is pretty convenient given eating is one of the few things at which I really excel.

 Since starting to write proper reviews of the local restaurant scene, I get asked quite often what are the best fine dining restaurants in Amsterdam or which are the Michelin starred restaurants in Amsterdam central worth going to.
 So, after a year of so of writing individual responses, I thought I’d pool all the restaurant reviews and ratings together to create a definitive guide.
 So here goes – the first comprehensively reviewed guide to the best places to eat in Amsterdam.

 Each of the restaurants has been visited recently – you can click on the scores or the links at the bottom of each section to go through to the full reviews.

-The rating scale, and why I right these reviews, can be seen here.
+The rating scale, and why I write these reviews, can be seen here.

 Fine Dining Guide to Amsterdam

 2 Michelin Stars : €€€€€ : Last Visit 1/April/2017

 Innovative and supremely delicious food with a world-class service.
 Librije’s Zus was already an outstanding restaurant, but has recently found a whole new gear, making it for me easily the front-runner for the first 3rd star in Amsterdam – The vegetable menu is almost certainly already at that standard.